eerkela/bertrand/docs/source/content/api/abstract/Series/dt/tz_localize.rst

     Localize timezone-naive datetimes to the given timezone.

     :param tz:
         The timezone to localize to.
-If this is ``None``, datetimes will be converted to naive format.
+If this is :data:`None`, datetimes will be converted to naive format.
     :type tz: str | pytz.timezone | None
     :return:
         A series of the same type as the input, localized to the given